User 30-Day Activity Policy

 The Department of Veterans Affairs mandates that users must be removed from GitHub Enterprise Cloud if they are inactive

 for 30 days.
-This process is automated and will remove users from the Department of Veterans Affairs
+This process is automated and will remove users from the Department of Veterans Affairs organization on

 GitHub.com if they have not had a recorded activity in the last 30 days.